DEBADRIBASAK/GuestHouse/README.md

 # TnP_Portal
-This is a portal for training and placement section
+This is a portal for training and placement section.This provides an UI for applying for any company.